wri/gfw-mapbuilder/README.md

 Create .env file at the root of the project and add `REACT_APP_PLANET_API_KEY` checkout `.env.examples` file.
 Reach out to point of contact for Mapbuilder and ask for api key

+Make sure you are using Node version 16x or greater

 Install all the javascript dependencies.

 ```shell